-2. As of 31 August 2020 or the beginning of the work shift schedule taking effect closest to this date, an employee's regular working hours in office work are, at maximum, 7 hours 40 minutes a day and 37.5 hours a week.

-2.b.
-Workplaces which have applied shorter office working hours than the previous 37.5 hours a week will abandon the 30-minute addition to weekly working hours as of 31 August 2020 or the beginning of the work shift schedule taking effect closest to this date and return to the former working hours.
-Any summer working hours shorter than normal working hours, however, will be abandoned as of 1 June 1994.
-Local agreements can be made on summer working hours or on extending office working hours to a maximum of 37.5 hours.
+- 2. An employee's regular working hours in office work are, at maximum, 7 hours 40 minutes a day and 37.5 hours a week. - 2.B.
+At workplaces which have applied shorter office working hours than 37.5 hours a week, the practice will remain unchanged.
+Any summer working hours shorter than normal working hours, however, will be waived as of 1 June 1994.
+Local agreements can be made on extending office working hours to a maximum of 37.5 hours or on summer working hours.